GB_HRF_LHP-Ekistica-8593.jpg

 Starting her career as a lawyer, for 12 years Olivia advised on project and structured trade finance and political risk insurance transactions with Baker McKenzie, Latham & Watkins, and in-house at Export Finance Australia.
 A Fulbright Scholar and U.S. Department of State Climate Change Fellow, Olivia is admitted as a Lawyer in the Supreme Court of New South Wales and is a graduate of the Australian Institute of Company Directors.

-Chairman, Centre for Appropriate Technology Ltd.
+CEO, Centre for Appropriate Technology Ltd.

 JH_HRF_LHP-Ekistica-8598.jpg